DETAILED ACTION

 The claim does not include limitations sufficient, either alone or in combination, to amount to significantly more than the claimed abstract idea because the aforementioned additional element merely serves as a generic computer component on which the abstract idea is implemented.
 See MPEP 2106.05(f).

-Claim 11 recites generating the simplified shipping address based on the data generated according to the user input - which narrows the previously recited abstract idea.
-The additional element unencompassed by the abstract idea includes training a generation model (that performs the generating).
+Claim 14 recites generating the output data in a format for ingestion by downstream address-processing modules – which further narrows the previously recited abstract idea.
+The additional element unencompassed by the abstract idea includes that the data itself is machine-readable and is for automated ingestion.
 The abstract idea is not integrated into a practical application because the additional element merely serves as a generic computer component on which the abstract idea is implemented.
 See MPEP 2106.05(f).

 The claim does not include limitations sufficient, either alone or in combination, to amount to significantly more than the claimed abstract idea because the aforementioned additional element merely serves as a generic computer component on which the abstract idea is implemented.
 See MPEP 2106.05(f).